 If you are like me, you are in the full swing of things on the garden!
 Weeding, digging, planting, lifting, pruning and mowing.

-So here is my GUIDE TO SAFE GARDENING!
+So here Bailey Lang’s GUIDE TO SAFE GARDENING!

 The great thing about gardening, is that it offers one of the best workout routines right at your doorstep!
 Who needs a gym when you have a garden, and it’s more fun than going to the gym!
 Gardening offers a great amount of load baring activities which is great for joint function, bone health and muscle strength.
 Not to mention some great aerobic fitness especially when you have to wheel a barrow full of dirt around the yard.